Intrinsic Width of the Flux Tube as a tool to explore confining mechanisms in Lattice Gauge Theories: A few results on the profile of the flux tube and its intrinsic width

 where $K_0$ is, as above, the modified Bessel function of order zero, and $F_1^\sigma$ is a form factor which can be evaluated exactly, but does not play any role in our analysis since it simplifies in the ratio.
 The final answer for the shape $\rho$ of the flux tube close to the deconfinement transition is

 where $l$ is the distance between each of the Polyakov loops and the plaquette.
 Since the plaquette is one lattice spacing wide, in our fit we will use the following expression for $l$:

+Notice that in this case $\lambda$ is not directly related to the inverse of the glueball mass but instead to the inverse of the ground state energy $E_0$ of the string.
+The latter in turn is related to the finite temperature string tension $\sigma(T)$ defined in Eq.~(\ref{eq:conjecture}) through the relation $E_0=\sigma(T)/T$; we note that in this regime this quantity is a much lower energy scale than the glueball mass.

-Notice that the only free parameters of this expression are $A^{\rm (SY)}$ and $\lambda$.
+Notice that the only free parameters of Eq.~(\ref{eq:SY_profile}) are $A^{\rm (SY)}$ and $\lambda$.
 Moreover, we expect that they do not depend on $R$, a prediction which represents a strong consistency test of the whole expression.

 It is interesting to compare this high temperature result with the Clem formula.
 The two expressions are similar, but there are two important differences: \begin{itemize} \item The Svetitsky--Yaffe mapping has one free parameter less compared to the Clem formula, since the role played by the variational length $\xi$ in the Clem formula is played here by $R$, the distance between the two Polyakov loops. \item Both expressions are characterised at large distances by an exponential decrease divided by a power law.
 In the case of the Clem model, though, this power is $\sqrt{y}$, while in the SY mapping, the subleading power is the square of the argument of the exponential (thus proportional to $l^2 \sim y^2$ for large $y$):